Other Health Complications from Broken Bones

 Injuries Related to Broken Bones

 When a bone fracture is especially destructive, a person may suffer from a range of other complications caused by the bone itself or pieces of the bone dislodged during the incident.
 These health concerns may include the following issues:

 - Organ or tissue damage due to bone fragments moving around the body

 - Bones being shattered, which may require extensive reconstruction treatments

-These health complications can prove very expensive in many cases, as the additional treatment needed may be more costly than normally setting a broken bone and may require more recovery time as well.
+These health complications can prove very expensive in many cases.
+Additional treatment may be more costly than normally setting a broken bone and require more recovery time.
 However, compensation may be available for all these expenses.

-A bone fracture and subsequent complications may leave you in need of particularly expensive medical care.
-To learn more about how a compensation lawsuit may be available to help you win back the cost of this medical attention, contact a New York personal injury lawyer of Hach & Rose, LLP, today at (212) 779-0057.
+A bone fracture and subsequent complications may require particularly expensive medical care.
+To learn more about how a compensation lawsuit may be available to help you win back the cost of this medical attention, contact a New York personal injury lawyer of Hach & Rose, LLP today at (212) 779-0057.